apify/apify-docs/sources/platform/integrations/langchain.md

 In this example, we'll use the Website [Content Crawler Actor](https://apify.com/apify/website-content-crawler), which can deeply crawl websites such as documentation, knowledge bases, help centers, or blogs and extract text content from the web pages.
 Then we feed the documents into a vector index and answer questions from it.

-This example focuses on how to integrate Apify with LangChain using Python language, but if you prefer to use JavaScript, you can follow the same steps with [JavaScript LangChain documentation](https://js.langchain.com/docs/modules/indexes/document_loaders/examples/web_loaders/apify_dataset).
+This example focuses on how to integrate Apify with LangChain using the Python language, but if you prefer to use JavaScript, you can follow the same steps in the [JavaScript LangChain documentation](https://js.langchain.com/docs/modules/indexes/document_loaders/examples/web_loaders/apify_dataset).

 Before we start with the integration, we need to install all dependencies: